CS-Social-Good-CalPoly/Vera/.github/ISSUE_TEMPLATE/resource-web-scraper.md

 The Idea is to have a set of web scrapers for specific pages.
 We do not want to link these to specific buttons, routes, or interactions with the website.
 Instead, these should run periodically (ex: every 3 months) by the project leads to make sure the resource information is up-to-date (but DON'T worry about implementing periodic execution right now, just make the API request).

 Since these POST won't be connected to any website interaction, you'll need to manually make a POST request with Postman.
 You should see the newly created resource at the end of the "individual-resources" collection in MongoDB.
-Copy and paste the ObjectId for your individual resource and append it to the "SubCategoryIDList" field in the "Dev-Resources" document under "general-resource-category".
+Copy and paste the ObjectId for your individual resource and append it to the "ResourcesIDList" field in the "Web-Scraped-Resources" document under "resource-sub-category".

 URL: [INSERT URL HERE]